prysmaticlabs/prysm/README.md

 ## Running The Beacon Chain

-To start the system, we need to seed the beacon chain state with an initial validator set for local development.
-We created a reference [genesis.json](https://github.com/prysmaticlabs/prysm/blob/master/genesis.json) in the prysm base directory for this!
-You'll also need a special data directory where all the beacon chain data will be persisted to.
+To start the system, you will need a special data directory where all the beacon chain data will be persisted to.

 Then, you can run the node as follows: